iobeam/iobeam/README.md

 ranges, time-series rollups, and more.
 Please refer to our [Exports API](http://docs.iobeam.com/api/exports/) for more information.

+### Testing triggers ###

+If you want to make sure you have set up a trigger correctly with iobeam, you can test it by firing a test event.
+This allows you to verify your trigger is working correctly independent of any application logic.
+For the simplest triggers that don't use parameters:

+    $ iobeam trigger test -name=<trigger_name>

+This will cause the trigger to fire, e.g., POST to the endpoint you set up when you made the trigger.

+If your trigger uses parameters in the payload, all of them must be specified using the `-param` flag in the form of `parameter_key,parameter_value`.
+So if you have a paramter called `name` and you want to test it with a value of `Bob`:

+    $ iobeam trigger test -name=<trigger_name> -param="name,Bob"

+Multiple parameters can also be specified:

+    $ iobeam trigger test -name=<trigger_name> -param="name,Bob" -param="age,20"

 ### Creating additional project tokens ###

 When you create a project, the token you are given has admin privileges, which you will not want to